A 2Cat-inspired model structure for double categories

-\begin{proof} The proof proceeds as in \cref{leftinduced}. \end{proof}
+\begin{proof} The proof proceeds as in \cref{QuillenadjHH,thm:LHQuillenadj,thm:leftandrightindLHH}. \end{proof}

-\begin{rmk} By \cref{wHHadjunction,wLHadjunction}, we can see that $\bbH^{w}\colon \Bicats\to \wkDblCat$ is both left and right Quillen, i.e., it preserves all cofibrations, fibrations, and weak equivalences.
-In particular, since $\bbH^{w}$ is homotopically fully faithful by \cref{wHHadjunction}, this says that the homotopy theory of $\Bicats$ is reflectively and coreflectively embedded in that of $\wkDblCat$ via the functor $\bbH^{w}$.
-Furthermore, by \cref{wLHadjunction,BicatLeftinduced}, the functor $\bbH^{w}$ further reflects cofibrations, fibrations, and weak equivalences, and so the Lack model structure on $\Bicats$ is completely determined by our model structure on $\wkDblCat$ through its image under $\bbH^{w}$. \end{rmk}
+\begin{rmk} As a consequence of the above theorem, we get that $\bbH^w\colon \Bicats\to \wkDblCat$ both preserves and reflects all cofibrations, fibrations, and weak equivalences, so that the Lack model structure on $\Bicats$ is completely determined by our model structure on $\wkDblCat$.
+Furthermore, since $\bbH^w$ is left and right Quillen, and homotopically fully faithful, this says that the homotopy theory of bicategories is reflectively and coreflectively embedded in that of weak double categories. \end{rmk}

 A characterization of the cofibrant objects, similar to that of \cref{char:cofibrant} and inspired by \cite[Lemma 8]{LackBicat}, also holds.
 In the weak setting, we do not have an underlying horizontal category, since horizontal composition is not well defined when discarding the squares.
 Instead, the underlying horizontal structure is given by a \emph{compositional graph}; these are directed graphs, with a chosen identity for each object, and a chosen composite for each composable pair of edges, but with neither the associativity law nor the unitality laws assumed to hold.
 For more details regarding compositional graphs, see \cite[\S 1]{LackBicat}.